anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 (type {:numbers [1 2 3] :chars [\a \b \c] :name "Rich Hickey" 3 "is a number"}) clojure.lang.PersistentArrayMap
 ```

+If you have hard time wrapping your head around Clojure's map structure,
+think of them as cooler cousin of JSON format.
+They share a lot in common and are used for storing data in similar manner.

 It is also good to note that Maps do not guarantee any specific order of the key-value-pairs in them.